TanvirOnGH/firefox-config/readme.md

 > Cookie Management: With cookie isolation enabled, clearing cookies may be less effective.
 Instead, consider using temporary containers for better privacy.
 >
 > Customizing Firefox: For detailed guidance on customizing Firefox to suit your needs, refer to the [Customizing Firefox](#customizing-firefox) section.
+>
+> JPEG XL (JXL): Firefox 128 now supports JPEG XL images.
+You can use the [JPEG XL](https://jpeg.org/jpegxl/) format for images to save bandwidth and improve loading times.
+It is available as `image.jxl.enabled` in `about:config` preference.
+You can enable it by setting it to `true`.
+Note that it is currently an experimental feature in Firefox 128+.

 ## Features